virtualidentityag/vi-frontend-hub/src/fundamentals-1.md

 There are a lot of options so feel free to use the one that you enjoy more!

 #### SSH
 On a final note, it's important that you know about the SSH protocol.
 It allows you to connect and authenticate to remote servers and services.
-With SSH keys, you can connect to GitHub without using your username and password everytime.
+With SSH keys, you can connect to GitHub without using your username and password every time.
 You can get all the information about how to create and setup your SSH keys at the [GitHub support page](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).

 ### Questions
 <questions-component>
   <question-component>What's Git?</question-component>
   <answer-component>Git is a versioning software which allows developers to manage different versions of their code.
-It is like a time machine, which allows you to go back in time, amd merge different timelines together.</answer-component>
+It is like a time machine, which allows you to go back in time and merge different timelines together.</answer-component>
   <question-component>What is a repository?</question-component>
   <answer-component>A repository is an instance of a git project, which is typically hosted on a git server somewhere in the web.
 In it, it keeps track of all versions of all files.</answer-component>
   <question-component>What is a branch?</question-component>
-  <answer-component>A branch ist a copy of the whole project.
+  <answer-component>A branch is a copy of the whole project.
 By changing the files in one branch, you do not change the files in another branch of the same project.</answer-component>
   <question-component>What is a commit?</question-component>
   <answer-component>A commit is a marker in time, to mark the current state of your files.
 Its basically like a checkpoint, you can go back to anytime.</answer-component>
   <question-component>What is a remote?</question-component>